openebs-archive/openebs-docs/docs/uglocalpv.md

 velero backup create hostpathbkp1 -l app=minio
 ```

+The above command shown in example will take backup of all resources which has a common label `app=minio`.

+**Note:** You can use `--selector` as a flag in backup command  to filter specific resources or use a combo of `--include-namespaces` and `--exclude-resources` to exclude specific resources in the specified namespace.
+More details can be read from [here](https://heptio.github.io/velero/v0.11.0/api-types/backup.html).

 After taking backup, verify if backup is taken successfully by using following command.

 ```